al-martyn1/dotNutRefManEn/Drawing/Scale.md

 **_div** - Support for the 'divide' ('/') operator.
 See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/metamethods.html#div) for details.

 **tostring** - Convert the value to string and returns it, see [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/builtin_functions.html#string) for details.
 Exposed for compatibility with built-in types.
-The toString() method has also been implemented to comply with camelCase naming convetions.
+The toString() method has also been implemented to comply with camelCase naming conventions.

-**_tostring** - Support for the 'tostring' ('tostring') conversion method.
+**_tostring** - Conversion to string support.
 See [squirrel manual](http://squirrel-lang.org/squirreldoc/reference/language/metamethods.html#tostring) for details.